crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-* editing text
-* instantiating new components
 * moving layers
 * persist raw style
-* expanding / collapsing PC layers
-* moving layers
+* editing text
-* renaming PC layers
 * back onto styling doc
+* select inserted elements

 * ability to load images & other resources in PC file. (start with ionicons)
 * document bounds on element should be stored in editor namespace